ss4ws/ss4ws.github.io/_posts/2019-11-04-ART-mindfulness-metacognition-making.md

 </figure>

 ### 1. ART & Mindfulness
-ART stands for Attention and Reflection Tracker and it is a digital tool conceived of and designed by Spyros Simotas, PhD candidate in UVA’s Department of French to help students track their learning progress.
+ART stands for Attention and Reflection Tracker and it is a digital tool designed to help students track their learning progress.
 ART brings awareness to the minutiae of learning, and it operates on the following principles:

 - Process _vs_ Outcome
 - Inscription _vs_ Measurement